-Two-way Radio Communication - A Useful Tool for People Who are Blind
+Two-way Radio Communication Guide for People Who are Blind

 Two-way radio communication has always fascinated me.
 At the age of fourteen I bought my first 27 MHZ CB radio.
 Now that I am married with children, two-way radio communication has become even more critical, especially when we go hiking, or are out in a public place.
 These days we use UHF CB handheld radios for their much smaller size and clarity.
 Being totally blind, I find two-way radio communication so much easier than messing with the touch screen of a smart phone, besides, they are free to use, allow instant communication at the press of a button, and can easily be used with a group of people.

 Many radios have privacy codes so you only hear others using the same code.
 More expensive radios also have a scramble feature for more discrete communication.